stark-projects-demos/storybook/README.md

 This is a demo Storybook to see the Stark addon in action.

-To test sending results to your [Stark dashboard](https://app.getstark.co), follow the instructions on [https://www.getstark.co/support/getting-started/using-storybook-addon/#main](our support page).
+To test sending results to your [Stark dashboard](https://app.getstark.co), follow the instructions on [our support page](https://www.getstark.co/support/getting-started/using-storybook-addon/#main).

 ## Getting Started